Gaberoids/genealogynow/README.md

 - They would like to reconect with genealogy consultant.
 - They want hire an expert to do the work that they cannot do or dont have time to do it.
 - They want hire an expert to teach them about what is the latest technologies or how to better use the available technologies in their behalf.

+## HOW TO USE
+In the home page (http://www.genealogynow.life/), the major actions are:
+- Use of the menu for navigating the site.
+- Hover over element on the site to know if they can be clicked
+- The header provide the title, logo, and subtitle.
+- The cover picture introduce the geneology consultant and provide information to the user about the consultant skills.
+- Below the cover there is the trigger questions.
+Click on each question to see the answer and the pictures related to it.
+Click a second time to close the question.
+- Below the questions there is a carrossel that contains the reviews from previous customer.
+Click on the ??? arrows or on the dots on the carrossel to switch content.
+- ??? button to contact page.

 __User Stories:__